XPEHO/xpeho_ui_android/README.md

 This is an Android implementation of the Xpeho UI made with Jetpack Compose.

-## Getting started

-### Changes on the library

-- Clone the repository using `git clone`
-- Launch the folder in Android Studio
-- Make your changes
-- Send a Pull Request
+## Import the package

-### Import and use the library in your app
+To import the package in your android project, follow theses steps:

-- Add the following code to your gradle repositories _(pluginManagement and dependencyREsolutionManagement blocks)_ :
+- Add the following code to your gradle file on your project _(pluginManagement and dependencyREsolutionManagement blocks)_ :

   ```gradle
   maven {